MicrosoftDocs/learn/learn-pr/student-evangelism/python-oo/includes/2-what-is-oo.md

 So why OOP, why not some other paradigm?
 Just to make it clear.
 OOP isn't better or worse than any other paradigm, there's pros and cons to everything, but it does have some nice benefits, and here are some of those benefits:

 - **Data encapsulation**.
-Data encapsulation is about hiding data away from the rest of the system and only allow access to parts of it.
+Data encapsulation is about hiding data away from the rest of the system and only allows access to parts of it.
 The reason is data holds _state_ and that state can be made up of one or more variables.
-If these variables needs to be changed at the same time, you need to protect them and only allow access via public methods, so that changes are made in a predictable way.
+If these variables need to be changed at the same time, you need to protect them and only allow access via public methods, so that changes are made in a predictable way.
 OOP has mechanisms like access levels where data, that's on an object, can only be accessed by the object itself or can be made publicly available.
 - **Simplicity**.
 Building large systems is a complex task, there are many problems to solve.
 Being able to break down the complexity into smaller problems, to objects, means you are able to _simplify_ the overall task.
 - **Easy to modify**.
 When you rely on objects and model your system with it, it becomes easier to track down what parts of the system needs modifying, if you need to correct a bug or add a new feature for example.
 - **Maintainability**.
 Maintaining code in general is hard, and it becomes harder over time.
 It requires discipline in the form of good naming and a clear and consistent architecture among other things.
 Using objects means it can be easier to locate a specific area of your code that needs maintaining.